What Was The Worst Natural Disaster Ever

 In recent years, there has been a growing awareness of the increasing frequency and intensity of natural disasters, driven in part by climate change.
 Rising global temperatures are contributing to more extreme weather events, such as heatwaves, droughts, floods, and hurricanes.

 Scientists are also observing changes in the patterns of natural disasters, with some regions experiencing more frequent or severe events than in the past.
-For example, coastal areas are facing increased risks from sea-level rise and storm surges, while inland areas are experiencing more intense droughts and wildfires.
+Take this: coastal areas are facing increased risks from sea-level rise and storm surges, while inland areas are experiencing more intense droughts and wildfires.
 The Intergovernmental Panel on Climate Change (IPCC) has warned that these trends are likely to continue in the future, highlighting the urgent need for action to mitigate climate change and adapt to its impacts.

 Tips and Expert Advice